 Offering an optimal Customer Experience in eCommerce world, is not easy for multi-channel brands.
 To constantly monitor all eCommerce touch points and view thousands of product detail pages manually, is an impossible job.

-In this article we give you 5 ways how to improve the customer experience and what metrics are useful to monitor.
+In this article we give you 5 ways how to improve the customer experience.

 Do you want to find market opportunities for new products in order to keep your customers interest?
 Or if you are already selling a product, find out who your direct competitors are to differentiate and stay ahead?
 Monitor competitors within a certain online product category that you are active in (or might want to get active in future).

 In order to deliver a great customer experience you have to differentiate from and stay ahead of competitors.
 The following metrics can be useful to monitor:

 There could be a variety of reasons to return a product, such as a mismatch between expectations and reality, late delivery, damaged product, or even because the customer found a cheaper alternative elsewhere.
 Did you know that 22% of online returns are due to the product being substantially different in appearance than was advertised online?
 This is definitelynot conducive to your customer experience.